Elverta, California: Geography

 Elverta is located at (38.7137910, -121.4627326).

-According to the United States Census Bureau, the unincorporated community has a total area of 8.842 sqmi.
+According to the United States Census Bureau, the unincorporated community has a total area of 8.842 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Elverta has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

 Elverta first appeared as a census designated place in the 2010 U.S. census.